Borodino-class battlecruiser: Design and development

-The Duma approved construction in May 1912, before the design was finalised, and allocated 45.5 million rubles for each ship.
-The additional gun turret and consequent increase in the size of the ships led to the ships being overbudget by about 7 million rubles each, and some money was diverted from the budget for the Svetlana-class cruiser to cover the discrepancy.
+The Duma approved construction in May 1912, before the design was finalised, and allocated 45.5 million roubles for each ship.
+The additional gun turret and consequent increase in the size of the ships led to the ships being overbudget by about 7 million roubles each, and some money was diverted from the budget for the Svetlana-class cruiser to cover the discrepancy.
 Orders were placed on 18 September 1912 for a pair of ships each from the Admiralty Shipyard and the Baltic Works, also of Saint Petersburg.
 The first pair was to be ready for trials on 14 July 1916, and the second pair on 14 September 1916.

 Full-scale armour trials in 1913 revealed serious weaknesses in the Borodinos' proposed protection scheme.
 The obsolete ironclad Chesma had been modified with armour protection identical to that used by the Gangut-class battleships, then under construction.
 The deck and turret-roof armour proved to be too thin, and the structure supporting the side armour was not strong enough to withstand the shock of impact from heavy shells.
 The design of the Borodinos' armour was similar in construction to that of the Ganguts and therefore needed to be modified, which slowed construction.
 The Borodinos' deck armour was reinforced with extra plates and the thickness of the turret roofs was increased.
 To offset this additional weight, a planned rear conning tower was removed entirely and the thickness of the main belt was slightly reduced.
 Mortise and tenon joints were introduced between the armour plates along their vertical edges to better distribute the shock of a shell impact and to lessen the stress on the supporting hull structure.
 The launching of the first pair of ships was postponed by six months because of these changes, plus delays imposed by the many ship orders already in hand.